libretime/libretime/docs/user-manual/dashboard.md

 If a show is overbooked, which means the total playout duration is longer than the time allowed for the show, a brown row indicates that the item will be faded out when the show ends.
-A red row indicates that the item will not be played at all.
+A red row indicates that the item won't be played at all.
 The length of the overbooking is shown in minutes and seconds in the last row of the show.
 To remove the extra items from the end of an overbooked show, click the **Scissors** button at the top left of the table.

-Alternatively, check the boxes for items which have not yet completed playout, and click the **Trashcan** button, to the right of the Scissors, to remove them from the schedule.
+Alternatively, check the boxes for items which haven't yet completed playout, and click the **Trashcan** button, to the right of the Scissors, to remove them from the schedule.
 If you remove the currently playing item, playout will skip to the next item in the show automatically, so you should make sure you have